 Best Sheer Coverage: Glossier Perfecting Skin Tint

 This is the complexion perfector to reach for when you want just the slightest, sheerest wash of coverage, but don’t want it to look (or feel) like you’re wearing any makeup at all.
 The aptly-named product does indeed deliver just a bit of tint, in an ultra-thin formula that makes skin look super glowy; credit diamond powder in the formula.
-It’s also fragrance-free and dermatologist-tested, a boon for those with sensitive skin.
+It’s also fragrance-free, a boon for those with sensitive skin.

 Best Medium Coverage: ILIA True Skin Serum Foundation